projectcalico/calico/master/getting-started/bare-metal/installation/host-only-policy.md

 ### Value

-If your host does not use {{site.prodname}}networking, are not managing pods, and does not need to be aware of pods on other {{site.prodname}} hosts, you can install just {{site.prodname}} network policy.
+If your host does not use {{site.prodname}} networking, are not managing pods, and does not need to be aware of pods on other {{site.prodname}} hosts, you can install just {{site.prodname}} network policy.

 ### Before you begin...